Alert Source Discuss

 Overview of the new contract creation flow

 EOFCREATE instruction is in turn a replacement of the CREATE and CREATE2 legacy instructions allowing factory contracts to create other contracts.
-The main difference to TXCREATE is that the initcontainer is selected to be one of the subcontainers of the EOF container calling EOFCREATE.
+The main difference to the creation transaction is that the initcontainer is selected to be one of the subcontainers of the EOF container calling EOFCREATE.
 It is worth noting that no validation is performed at this point, as it has already been done when the factory contract containing EOFCREATE was deployed.

 Details on each instruction follow in the next sections.